5 Mistakes to Avoid With Indoor Vertical GardensOctober 13, 2020

 Selecting the wrong location for your indoor wall garden is one of the common mistakes to avoid with indoor vertical gardens.
 Doing so can lead to a great deal of inconvenience and even, at times, additional expenses if the garden needs to be moved.

-Indoor wall gardens don’t take up much floor space, and that is one of their many benefits.
+Indoor wall gardens are biophilic design ideas that don’t take up much floor space, and that is one of their many benefits.
 However, a vertical garden placed in an inconvenient location can create additional work and stress.

 Wall gardens should be accessible, so maintenance and other tasks can be performed easily and regularly.
 Moreover, the location of your indoor vertical garden should add to the aesthetics of the room and contribute to the overall look and feel you’re trying to create.